 Research & Publications

-The book was published by IOE Press 2015 with a book launch event on Friday 20 February 2015.
+Towards an Inclusive Arts Education disseminates some of the RAS findings and conference related papers.
+The book was published by Trentham Books/ Institute of Education (IOE) Press in 2015 with a book launch event on Friday 20th February 2015.

 RAS Phase Two Reports (2015-17)

 The second phase of the RAS Research Programme focused on work by UAL staff who have completed reports on such themes as: inclusion studies around dyslexia, race and ethnicity, academic support issues, library collections and diversity, access to HE.
 See full list of project titles below and the abstracts are available as downloadable PDFs (see aside):